Lexington of Orland Park

 If you have a loved one in the care of Lexington of Orland Park or another nursing home facility in the Chicago area and you are concerned about the level of care they are receiving, connect with us at Levin & Perconti to learn more about the facility and their track record.
 Seeking out this valuable information could help save a loved one from the pain, injury, and loss of dignity that results from nursing home neglect and abuse.

 There are far too many nursing homes and healthcare facilities in the Chicago area that have numerous health violations and citations against them.
 Undoubtedly, the nursing homes in question won’t be quick to volunteer this information.
-That’s why the expert elder abuse attorneys at Levin & Perconti stay up to date on the violations occurring at Illinois healthcare centers, nursing homes, and mental health facilities.
+That’s why the expert nursing home neglect attorneys at Levin & Perconti stay up to date on the violations occurring at Illinois healthcare centers, nursing homes, and mental health facilities.
 Our attorneys track down all of the latest data and investigate claims of neglect and abuse, representing the affected residents and their caring families.
-These cases have covered issues such as:

 It is your right to have a full understanding of your loved one’s health care facilities’ quality of care and any infractions they have made.
 You should be given clear answers to any questions you may have about their care, and any belligerence or evasiveness from facility staff and management should not be tolerated.
 Levin & Perconti are proud leaders in nursing home and elder abuse litigation, and we stand for the rights of residents.
 We will fight to protect your loved ones.
 Click here to contact Levin & Perconti or call us at 877-374-1417 today.